evhub/iternash/docs/iternash/agent.md

     - _vars_ are the globals to be used for evaluating the agent's action.
     - _aliases_ are simple replacements to be made to the expr before evaluating it (the default is {"\n": "", "^": "**"}).
+    - _eval_ is the eval function to use (defaults to Python eval, but can be set to coconut.convenience.coconut_eval instead to use Coconut eval).
     - _kwargs_ are passed to `Agent`.